Skip to content

 Latuda uses

-Your PlushCare doctor may prescribe Latuda for any of the following reasons, or other reasons not listed here.
-If you have questions about why a medication is prescribed, ask your online doctor or pharmacist.
+There are two FDA-approved uses for Latuda.
+If you have questions about why a medication is prescribed, ask your online doctor

 Latuda is FDA-approved to treat depression associated with bipolar disorder (bipolar depression).